 Mandarin essential oil is primarily made up of (+)-limonene (also written as d-limonene).
 There are two isomers of limonene: l-limonene (uncommon) and d-limonene, which is a major component of citrus essential oils and a minor constituent in many other essential oils.

-(+)-limonene has significant analgesic action; in fact, it is considered to be antinociceptive (relates to any unique factor that increases tolerance for, or reduces sensitivity to, a dangerous or harmful stimuli, for example, a stimuli that may cause pain – similar to opioids).
-Additionally, (+)-limonene is a powerful anti-inflammatory and can decrease cytokine release (cytokine release is a form of systemic inflammatory response syndrome that arises as a complication of some diseases or infections), which can also help with pain or the conditions that cause pain.
+(+)-limonene has significant analgesic action; in fact, it is considered to be antinociceptive.
+Additionally, (+)-limonene is a powerful anti-inflammatory and can decrease cytokine release (a systemic inflammatory response syndrome), which can also help with pain or its causative conditions.

-When compared to lemon, grapefruit and orange essential oils, mandarin essential oil was most effective at reducing the growth of Aspergillus flavus (Viuda-Martos et al., 2008)
+When compared to essential oils of lemon, grapefruit, and orange, mandarin has been found more effective in reducing the growth of the fungus Aspergillus flavus (Viuda-Martos et al., 2008)

-Mandarin has been historically used, and continues to be used, for issues related to the digestive system.
+Mandarin’s historical and present-day uses both relate to the digestive system.
 Mandarin is a carminative, can help to relieve hiccups, helps to regulate the metabolic process, calms the intestines, and is a general digestive tonic.

 When my oldest granddaughter was born in 2003, I created a nappy rash balm, and the only essential oil used was mandarin.
 It was so successful that we renamed it Magic Balm because it not only helped with diaper rash, but it also worked like magic on scrapes, cuts, eczema, and other skin injuries and conditions.
 Magic Balm went on to become one of the best-selling products in my aromatherapy store, and I still make it for friends and family.